3164-Stealth-Tigers/RapidReactOffseason/README.md

 functions or logic specific to it.

 ### `physics`
-Defines a simulated robot that matches the real one.
+Defines a simulated robot that mirrors the real one.
 Needed for the simulation to run.

 ### `map`
 Robot constants that include ports, speeds, PID values, etc. Anything "magic numbers" should be defined here.